 Decoding tomorrow’s luxury traveler

-With the help of Frédéric Frère, owner of Portugal-based travel and events services group Travelstore, we look beyond the present Covid crisis to assess the longer-term future for luxury travel, with some added forecasts for corporate travel and events.
+With the help of Frédéric Frère, owner of Portugal-based travel, mobility and events group Embrace, we assess the longer-term future for luxury travel, with some added forecasts for corporate travel and events.

 It doesn’t take Nostradamus to predict that when we are finally released from the grip of Covid-19, and can travel again, there will be a spike of holiday bookings almost unprecedented in scale.